VangelisTech/blog/blog/Beyond_Local_-_Where_MCP_Falls_Short.md

 You heard me.
 Turns out the llm client ends up doing it (as it always has) which means the implementation of how any given application actually uses an llm to choose tools is eventually up to the developer.
 In MCP, [_clients_](https://modelcontextprotocol.io/clients) actually implement the logic, so innovation is limited by what the _client_ supports.
 See MCP’s [example client](https://modelcontextprotocol.io/quickstart/client) for their reference implementation.
 Overall, the fact that MCP doesn’t over specify how an llm selects a tool provides developers with more flexibility, but it does make the Model Context Protocol feel less impressive.

+### So what about server side?

+ADD SERVER FEATURE MATRIX HERE IF EXISTS.

+ADD LIST OF TOP HELPFUL SERVERS
+ADD LIST OF MCP SERVER INDICES
+THEN ADD PICTURE OF ANDREI KARPATHY'S POST ASKING FOR IT TO PLEASE STOP

 This is where the details start to really matter.
 MCP is NOT a tool calling framework.
 MCP gives you the primitives to define tools and resources, but not how they end up being used by the LLM.
 That burden rests entirely with the client/server developers, which, at the end of the day, is a good thing.